The systematic IUPAC name of the following organiccompound is arrived at by following the steps described below.

 First we have to look at the longest chain.

-If we get two or more chains with same number carbons then only compare the number of substituents.
+If we get two or more chains with same number of carbons, then only one should compare the number of substituents.

 * The parent chain contains 10 carbons.
 Hence the root word is "dec".